 Larger schools may also offer more extracurricular programs, student services, and library resources.
 However, faculties and administrators at smaller schools may be able to give students more attention, and students at smaller schools may experience greater camaraderie.
 The size of a school is a personal consideration.
 Some students thrive in large schools; others prefer a smaller student community.
 Ask yourself which kind of student you are.

 You will undoubtedly want to assess the faculties of the law schools you are considering.
-School catalogs and websites will give you some idea of the backgrounds of the full-time faculty—what specialties they have, what they have published, and their public service activities.
-If the catalog tells you only where degrees were earned, ask for more information.
-You may also want to check the latest edition of the Association of American Law Schools' Directory of Law Teachers, which is available at law school libraries.
+School websites will give you some idea of the backgrounds of the full-time faculty—what specialties they have, what they have published, and their public service activities.
+If the website tells you only where degrees were earned, ask for more information.
+You may also want to check the latest edition of the Association of American Law Schools’ Directory of Law Teachers, which is available at law school libraries.
 It may help you to know that some members of the faculty have interests similar to your own.

 Is the faculty relatively diverse with respect to race, ethnic background, gender, degrees in other fields, and breadth of experience?

 A faculty with diverse backgrounds will have various points of view and experiences.
 This diversity will enrich your legal education, broaden your own point of view, and help prepare you for the variety of clients you will work with after law school.